benmneb/mui-image/README.md

   <strong><a href="https://mui-image.surge.sh">Demo Playground ↗️</a></strong> <br />
 </p>

-### If you're already using [Material UI v5](https://material-ui.com), why not display your images according to the Material guidelines too?
+### If you're already using [Material UI](https://mui.com/material-ui/), why not display your images according to the Material guidelines too?

 > Illustrations and photographs may load and transition in three phases at staggered durations, rather than relying on opacity changes alone.
 >